TalaoDAO/wallet-interaction/README.md

 ## Wallet implementation

-The id attribute is the qame as the one of teh request.
+The id attribute is the qame as the one of the request.
 If there are items other than“ subject_id ”, the actions of the wallet will be:

 1. ask the user for consent to transfer their personal data (a “consent screen”)